 When I’m already running low on energy and tolerance in the afternoons, the selfishness really rears its ugly head.
 We have quiet time after lunch, and during that time, I’m often working on (you guessed it!) the computer.
 I really am working, but dragging myself away from “my time” is like pulling teeth when the kids’ time is up.
 I shove in a DVD and say BE QUIET and go back to my own thing.
 Lovely, right?

 Now, computers are not inherently evil, and I believe using a DVD as a tool in parenting is fine to do at times.
 But both can become inappropriate.
 And only you know when that moment comes.

 The Bible doesn’t say, “Thou shalt not be on the computer for more than one hour per day.”
 But when Jesus came to earth, he told us that the laws, the ways he wanted us to live, would now be written on our hearts.
-To me that means I have an even greater responsibility to figure out what is right and wrong than people living before Christ, who were simply required to keep the list of laws given them in the first books of the Bible.
+That means I have an even greater responsibility to figure out what is right and wrong than people living before Christ, who were required to keep the list of laws given them in the first books of the Bible.
 God asks that I do more than follow a checklist.
 He wants me to listen to the promptings of the Holy Spirit.
 And I’m pretty sure the word for me is often, “Stand up, Joelle.”

-When the “me time” needs to be put on hold until after bedtime or until tomorrow, I simply need to stand up.
+When the “me time” needs to be put on hold until after bedtime or tomorrow, I need to stand up.
 Listen to the tug on my heart and move on with healthy choices for myself and my family.